vihar/rust-lisa/README.md

 # Introduction/History

-Rust is a modern systems programming language focusing on safety, speed, and concurrency.
-It accomplishes these goals by being memory safe without using garbage collection.
+Rust is a systems programming language focusing on safety, speed, and concurrency.
+It accomplishes these goals by being memory safe without using Garbage Collection.

-Let’s get started with some basics!
+Rust is a very modern language.
+It uses LLVM on its backend.
+Rust supports a mixture of imperative procedural, concurrent actor, object-oriented and pure functional styles.
+It also supports generic programming and metaprogramming, in both static and dynamic styles.

+### Installation

 ### Say hello to Rust !